froala/ember-froalacharts/README.md

 ## Working with events

-To attach event listeners to FroalaCharts, you can use the `events` attribute in the `froalacharts-xt` template.
+To attach event listeners to FroalaCharts, you can use the `events` attribute in the `froalacharts` template.

 In your template file: